Want to beat the heat? Plant a tree

 Add recent heat waves fueled by unchecked global warming into the mix, and the combination makes for a brutal couple of months.
 But there is some good news.
 In the short term, trees can combat heat waves; in the long term, they can even fight global warming.

 As climate change continues to warm the planet, trees should be a staple of any city plan.
-That’s why Earth Day Network aims to plant 7.8 billion trees, one for every person in the world, by Earth Day 2020.
+That’s why Earth Day Network continues to plant trees trees in multiples countries most impacted by habitat loss or climate change.
 Their ambitious tree-planting campaign is called the Canopy Project.

 Still not convinced?
 See all the ways trees can help your neighborhood: